 The Russian Revolution is usually considered a watershed between the “long” 19th and the “short” 20th century.
 What Eric Hobsbawm referred to as the “Age of Extremes” was consequently initiated by the events in Russia that obviously had a tremendous impact on the United States as well; especially when it comes to the U.S. perception of revolutions and communism as two determining and “dangerous” factors in world history.

-A conference at the Rosa Luxemburg Stiftung’s New York Office from October 13-15, 2017 will try to shed light on the multiple perceptions of the Russian Revolution in the United States since 1917.
-We therefore ask scholars, whose research is focusing on one or more of the following topics, to send in a paper proposal for this event:
+A conference at the Rosa Luxemburg Stiftung’s New York Office on Saturday, October 14, 2017 will try to shed light on the multiple perceptions of the Russian Revolution in the United States since 1917.

 STAY UP TO DATE